Nikon Z7 review

 The Nikon Z7 is a high-end full-frame mirrorless camera aimed at enthusiasts and professionals, featuring 45 Megapixels, built-in stabilisation, 493 embedded AF points and 9fps burst shooting.
 Announced in August 2018 alongside the more affordable, faster but lower resolution Z6 model, both cameras launch Nikon’s long-awaited full-frame mirrorless ‘Z’ system.

-The Z-system employs a brand new Z-mount with a 16mm flange to sensor distance and a wide 55mm inner diameter, allowing Nikon to more easily deliver high quality across the frame and achieve apertures as bright as f0.95.
+The Z-system employs a brand new Z-mount, designed for optimal quality and the chance to more easily accommodate ultra-wide or very large aperture lenses.
 A 58mm f0.95 Noct lens is promised in 2019, but for now the system launches with three lenses: a 24-70mm f4 ‘kit’ zoom, along with 35mm f1.8 and 50mm f1.8 primes.
 There’s also the FTZ adapter that lets you use any F-mount lens with 93 models supporting autofocus, and if a lens has optical VR, it works alongside the body-based VR to enhance the stabilisation.
 Along with the 58mm f0.95, a Z-mount lens roadmap promises native 20mm f1.8, 85mm f1.8, 24-70mm f2.8, 70-200mm f2.8 and 14-30mm f4 lenses in 2019, while in 2020 promises native 50mm f1.2, 24m f1.8 and a 12-24mm f2.8 models.
-Third parties are also expected to launch Z-mount lenses.